-- The primary building should have a ULC (Underwriters Laboratory of Canada) monitored alarm system that includes the applicable pieces, such as door contacts, motion sensors, and glass breakage sensors. - Where possible, the tire storage building should be alarmed with a ULC-listed monitored burglary alarm. - Seacans should have a professionalgrade padlock for their doors and be connected to the building's alarm system, if possible. - When buildings or containers are not alarmed, video monitoring can be used. - The gates should be secured with 70 grade chain and a professional-grade padlock.
+- The primary building should have a ULC (Underwriters Laboratory of Canada) monitored alarm system that includes the applicable pieces, such as door contacts, motion sensors, and glass breakage sensors.
+Where possible, the tire storage building should be alarmed with a ULC-listed monitored burglary alarm. - In order to prevent the disabling of the alarm system, if the telephone line is cut or tampered, it is highly recommended to install a cellular phone line security backup system. - Seacans should have a professionalgrade padlock for their doors and be connected to the building's alarm system, if possible. - When buildings or containers are not alarmed, video monitoring can be used. - The gates should be secured with 70

-- Trailers should have a king pin lock in place, and a professional-grade padlock on the door, as well as be connected to the building's alarm system. - Saleable passenger vehicle tires and commercial truck tires should not be stored in an open lot.
+- grade chain and a professional-grade padlock. - Trailers should have a king pin lock in place, and a professional-grade padlock on the door, as well as be connected to the building's alarm system. - Saleable passenger vehicle tires and commercial truck tires should not be stored in an open lot.
 Recyclable or retreadable tires, along with farm and off-road tires, can be stored outside. - The lot should be fully fenced with manproof wiring at the top. - Depending on the location, video cameras should be installed inside and outside the building.
 Some systems have motion sensors, infrared systems, or can see in low lighting, depending on your needs.
 Live video monitoring can also be used. - Shipments of tires received should not be left in the delivery trailer overnight.